da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 The most fundamental entity in our data model is simply called the "object".
 An instance of an object is a logically coherent set of files.
 Note that what makes these files coherent is up to the user (see pre_ingest.md).
 Every object in DNSCore will get a unique technical identifier within the system.
+This technical identifier is the primary means of identifying and finding an object within the system.
+Therefore it gets "handed over" to the user at the end of the ingest workflow.

 ![](https://raw2.github.com/da-nrw/DNSCore/master/ContentBroker/src/main/markdown/object_model_1.jpg)